manorrock/tomcat/README.md

 ## Important

 This repository has been deprecated.
-For official Jetty images go to [Docker Hub](https://hub.docker.com/_/tomcat).
+For official Tomcat images go to [Docker Hub](https://hub.docker.com/_/tomcat).

 ## Run Tomcat on port 8080